changeworld/azure-docs.pl-pl/articles/azure-functions/durable/durable-functions-versions.md

 | `DurableActivityContext` lub `DurableActivityContextBase` | `IDurableActivityContext` |
 | `OrchestrationClientAttribute` | `DurableClientAttribute` |

-W przypadku, gdy abstrakcyjna klasa bazowa zawiera metody wirtualne, te metody wirtualne zostały zastąpione metodami rozszerzenia zdefiniowanymi w `DurableContextExtensions`.
+In the case where an abstract base class contained virtual methods, these virtual methods have been replaced by extension methods defined in `DurableContextExtensions`.

-#### <a name="functionjson-changes-javascript-and-c-script"></a>Functions.
-JSON — zmiany ( C# JavaScript i Script)
+#### <a name="functionjson-changes-javascript-and-c-script"></a>function.json changes (JavaScript and C# Script)

-W Durable Functions 1. x powiązanie klienta aranżacji używa `type` `orchestrationClient`.
-Wersja 2. x używa zamiast tego `durableClient`.
+In Durable Functions 1.x, the orchestration client binding uses a `type` of `orchestrationClient`.
+Version 2.x uses `durableClient` instead.